SummitRobotics/FRC2017_Layout_Prototype/README.md

 # How to import project into Eclipse

-1. Download project as a .ZIP
+1. Download project as a .ZIP file (located in the "Clone or download" dropdown)

-2. Extract the .ZIP to a location
+2. Extract the downloaded .ZIP to your Eclipse workspace

-3. Open Eclipse and set the workspace to the "FRC Code Prototyping" folder (it is located in the FRC2017_Layout_Prototype-master folder that you extracted.
-There will probably be another FRC2017_Layout_Prototype-master folder - it is probably within that)
-4. In Eclipse, go to File -> Open Projects from File System...
+3. In Eclipse, go to File -> Open Projects from File System...

-5. For the "Import source" field, click the "Directory" button, then navigate to the folder named "5468_Code_Prototyping" inside the "FRC Code Prototyping" folder you previously set as the workspace, then click "Finish"
+4. In the dialog that opens, click the "Directory..." button and navigate to the "5468_Code_Prototyping" folder located within the "FRC2017_Layout_Prototype-master" folder you just extracted

-6. You're all set!
+5. Click "Finish", and you're done!